 At first, find a perfect power outlet near the place, and provide the tool with power.
 Once done, check out for the functionality and make sure that everything is working pretty fine.

-Step 2: Set the Right Pressure
+Step 2: Set The Right Pressure

 Pressure washers are able to create splashes of water that are different in pressure amount.
 And the same thing goes for the spraying pattern as well.

 To find the right combination of pressure(psi) and water spraying pattern we would ask you to go for a test drive.
-Usually, the pressure of 3000 psi works fine with most of the softwoods and hardwood.
+Usually, the pressure of 3000 psi works fine with most of the softwoods and hardwoods.

-Step 3: Put the Nozzle on A Pressurizer
+Step 3: Put The Nozzle On A Pressurizer

 All set?
 Great!
 Now it’s time to put the nozzle on the pressure washer and apply it on the wood.
 To put the right nozzle, you can consider the thickness and the pattern of the spray.

 If the wood is dry enough, the barks might be coming off.
 In those cases, a low-profile nozzle will do.
 Once the nozzle is put on, start applying the pressure on the wood.

-Step 4: Take off the Loosen Up Backs
+Step 4: Take Off The Loosen Up Backs

 At this point in the process of how to remove bark from a tree branch, you have to take out the loosen up barks from the body of the logs.

 This can be done in both dry and wet situations and we can call it debarking logs by hand.
 Based on the work type, you should decide one from these two.

 Warning

-In this process, many users have complained that using a pressure washer is peeling off the soft grain from the log bodies.
 Well, in case of such a situation, you need to vary the pressure and the spray pattern.
 Each kind of wood might have its own required pattern of water spreading.

 Method 2: Using A Vegetable Peeler